 The Kenton County Board of Education is committed to student safety and providing a safe and drug free school environment.
 This begins with a comprehensive approach to school safety.
 At the frontline of this commitment to school safety are School Resource Officers in all of our school buildings and secure vestibules in 14 of our 18 schools.
 Construction to build secure vestibules in the remaining schools is planned.
 All schools have well defined safety plans and procedures which are implemented and practiced.
+Each school has established a school safety team to regularly review school safety plans for prevention and improvement.
+The District has also established a District Safety Team.
+School Safety Teams will be trained in the PREPaRE model for crisis prevention and intervention beginning in the summer of 2019.
+To learn more about PREPaRE visit this link: PREPaRE .
 Staff and students are trained in A.L.I.C.E. to help them be better prepared if faced with a dangerous intruder.
 A.L.I.C.E. is the acronym for Alert -Lockdown -Inform -Counter -Evacuate.
 Schools participate in drills at least four times per year.
 Collaboration with local law enforcement is key.
 We work closely with local law enforcement to support a safe and secure learning environment in all of our schools.
-To learn more about the KCSD weather and safety protocols visit this video link: KCSD Weather and Safety Protocols
+To learn more about the KCSD weather and safety protocols visit this video link:

+KCSD Weather and Safety Protocols